What are the types of MDS?

 - MDS with deletion 5q means part of chromosome 5 is missing.

 Your doctor will explain which type of MDS you have.
 If you are confused or have more questions, ask your doctor or specialist nurse.
 You can also speak to a nurse by calling our Support Line on 1800 200 700 or by visiting a Daffodil Centre.

 Low-risk or high-risk MDS

-Low- or high-risk MDS refers to your chance of developing a blood cancer called acute myeloid leukaemia (AML).
+Low- or high-risk MDS refers to the chance of it developing into a blood cancer called acute myeloid leukaemia (AML).
 The risk of this happening depends on the type of MDS you have, but most patients do not go on to develop AML.

-- Low risk: You have a 1 in 10 chance of developing AML.
+Low risk: In this group, you have a 1 in 10 chance of developing AML.
 This includes the following types: MDS-SLD, MDS-MLD, MDS-RS and the 5q-syndrome.

 Revised International Prognostic Scoring System (IPSS-R)